kelleyjbrady/NiceODE/readme.md

 This file attempts to address the solution pathway hypothesized in the discussion of MRE 3 above.
 The script contains many control paths for setting how various elements of the vjp are estimated.
 For example, how the hessian is constructed and how the quantities in the reverse pass are estimated.

 ### The Good News
 The backward VJP function required some refinements related to scaling of the gradients.
-Fixes applied, the custom VJP closesly matched the finite differences gradients associated with the 'easy' to fit model parameters*  using an analytical approximations of the IFT.
+Fixes applied, the custom VJP closely matched the finite differences gradients associated with the 'easy' to fit model parameters*  using an analytical approximations of the IFT.
 The custom vjp gradients exactly matched the finite differences gradients when AD was used in the reverse pass to construct the IFT.
 However, it is important to note that using AD in the reverse pass is not viable when the loss function being AD'd contains a `diffrax.diffeqsolve`.
 Thus, the exact AD match to finite differences and the analytical approximation is a confirmation of the fidelity of the analytical IFT approximation rather than the ultimate solution.

 *<sub>The population level effects for the ODE parameters and model error